 \subsubsection{Vector autoregression (VAR)}

-VAR model is defined as an extension to the univariate autoregression for $n$ number of time series.
-To capture linear dependencies among multiple time series, VAR has been substantially adapted as another statistical method in the applications of energy systems forecasting.
-The authors in \cite{liu2018vector} predicted temperature, solar irradiation, and wind speed using VAR for 61 locations in United States and exhibited lower RMSE values as compared to other statistical methods such as simple persistence (SP).
+VAR model is defined as an extension to the univariate autoregression for $n$ number of time-series.
+To capture linear dependencies among multiple time-series, VAR has been substantially adapted as another statistical method in the applications of energy systems forecasting.
+The authors in \cite{liu2018vector} predicted temperature, solar irradiation, and wind speed using VAR for 61 locations in the United States and exhibited lower RMSE values as compared to other statistical methods such as simple persistence (SP).
 VAR is also used in \cite{messner2019online} for short-term wind power forecasting to tackle the problem of estimation by integrating lasso estimator to recursively update the VAR parameters.
-However, ML methods that are discussed in the following subsection are found to be more efficient and scalable to deal with nonlinear traits of SG datasets with multiple time series \cite{ANNvsARIMA}.